openstack-archive/nova-solver-scheduler/README.md

       ```cp -r $LOCAL_REPOSITORY_DIR/nova $NOVA_PARENT_DIR```
       (replace the $... with actual directory name.)

     - Update the nova configuration file (e.g. /etc/nova/nova.conf) with the minimum option below.
 If the option already exists, modify its value, otherwise add it to the config file.
-Check the "Configurations" section below for a full configuration.
+Check the "Configurations" section below for a full configuration guide.
       ```
       [DEFAULT]
       ...